 # 1 – Preserving Fresh Grape Leaves in Plastic Bottles.

-In Azerbaijan, empty plastic soda/water bottles are not recycled, but neither they are wasted when fresh grape leaves are available.
+In Azerbaijan, empty plastic soda/water bottles are not recycled (sigh), but neither they are wasted when fresh grape leaves are available.
 They are packed with young tender leaves that keep fresh for a very long time, think as long as 2 years!
 In this method, the leaves are stacked together in batches of 3-5, then gently rolled and shaped into bundles.
 The bundles are dropped inside the empty plastic bottles and a thin stick is used to push the bundles inside to make room for more.
-Once filled up, the bottles are tightly secured with caps and off the bottles go to the pantry.
+Once filled up, the bottles are tightly secured with caps and off the bottles go in the pantry.
 When dolma is to be made, the bottles are cut in half and the precious leaves are revealed.
 Dolma is then made just as it would be with fresh leaves.

 Grape leaves, stacked neatly inside a ziplock bag, ready to go in the freezer.